Jines-z/rs-admin-cli/README.md

 #### Publish CDN (Recommend)

-Change the "publicPath" in "project.config.js" to the absolute path of the server.
+Change the `publicPath` in "project.config.js" to the absolute path of the server.

 #### Publish statics

-Modify the "webpack" configuration to place all files in the same directory.
+Modify the `webpack` configuration to place all files in the same directory.

+## IE
+You need to downgrade `mobx` to v4.

+"IE9" does not support "CSS3", so the animation will fail.

 ## Ps
 (It is now ready to be injected dynamically without having to change it manually)